 They’ll need to hold the responsible party liable for their injuries.
 Personal injury attorneys practicing tort law in Los Angeles would be in a position to help these workers seek compensation for damages.

-After a successful review of the case in such a situation (for the one firefighter who had heat exhaustion injuries or the two workers who went for precautionary treatment for black smoke exposure), the two parties can sign a fee agreement to start the legal process.
+After a successful review of the case in such a situation (for the one firefighter who had heat exhaustion injuries or the two workers who went for preventive treatment for black smoke exposure), the two parties can sign a fee agreement to start the legal process.

 Award-winning attorneys at Ehline Law Firm can help any victim of workplace injuries to file claims and get the justice they deserve.
 Schedule a free consultation with them at (213) 596-9642 to discuss your case.